 Am I up to date as far as developing on a 30 day cycle goes?
 Am I exactly where I should be?
 Am I young for my age?

-Like seriously your kid is sh*tting in his own hand and constructing grammatically correct sentences on the floor of your pruis with it and stealing organic dog treats from the bulk bins and storing them under your boob after a very public breastfeeding when he wasn’t really hungry, he was just walking up to you for money for candy but you tore your shirt off and shoved his head into your nipple anyway, then glared at everyone, demanding they challenge your right to force feed in a public arena.
-I don’t think we need to celebrate every damn month at this point.
+Like seriously your kid is sh*tting in his own hand and constructing grammatically correct sentences on the floor of your prius with it and stealing organic dog treats from the bulk bins then storing them under your boob after a very public breastfeeding when he wasn’t really hungry, he was just walking up to you for money for candy but you tore your shirt off and shoved his head into your nipple anyway, then glared at everyone, demanding they challenge your right to force feed your 42 month old baby in a public arena. #FREETHENIPPLE I don’t think we need to celebrate every damn month at this point.

 I’m so tired of plus size clothing.
 It’s absolutely ridiculous.